Storylines library

 Fed's 8-4 split hold, BOJ's ¥5.48 trillion intervention, ECB's hawkish pivot, Norges Bank's surprise 25bp hike, and BLS's 115k payrolls surprise align in the same quarter, fragmenting global monetary policy coordinates into five asymmetric tracks.
 This fragmentation itself has become a first-order variable for capital flows, exchange rates, and asset prices.

-AI capex eclipses geopolitical shock
+AI capex dwarfs geopolitical shock

-Major indices react faster and more sharply to AI infrastructure investment decisions than to Strait of Hormuz blockade or Middle East war headlines.
-The 'war premium' cannot keep pace with the pricing power of the 'AI supercycle'.
+Major indices react faster and more sharply to AI infrastructure investment decisions than to Hormuz blockade or Middle East war headlines.
+The 'war premium' cannot keep pace with 'AI supercycle' pricing power.

-Big Tech and SaaS firms are converting AI capex directly into headcount cuts as a capital move.
-This is no longer cost reduction in isolation; the accounting model has normalized "AI capital = payroll reduction" as standard practice.
+Big Tech and SaaS firms convert AI capex directly into headcount cuts as a capital move.
+This is no longer cost reduction in isolation; the accounting model now normalizes 'AI capital = payroll reduction' as standard practice.

-A single Hormuz shock closes the loop: energy, consumption, and monetary policy
+Single Hormuz shock closes the loop: energy, consumption, and monetary policy

 Iran war and Hormuz blockade bind gas prices → headline CPI → Fed rate cut bets into a single channel.
 This feedback loop has become the quarterly macro price-setter.